History of Claressa Shields in Timeline

 February 2, 2025: Three-Division Undisputed Champion

-On February 2, 2025, Claressa Shields faced Danielle Perkins for the undisputed heavyweight championship at Dort Financial Center in Flint, Michigan.
-She won the bout by unanimous decision and became the only three-division undisputed champion of the four-belt era.
-Following the win, Shields tested positive in competition for marijuana.
+On February 2, 2025, Claressa Shields faced Danielle Perkins for the undisputed heavyweight championship at Dort Financial Center in Flint, Michigan and won by unanimous decision.
+Thanks to the victory, she became the only three-division undisputed champion, male or female, of the four-belt era.

-On July 26, 2025, Claressa Shields is scheduled to defend her undisputed heavyweight title against Lani Daniels in Detroit, MI.
+On July 26, 2025, Claressa Shields was scheduled to defend her undisputed heavyweight title against Lani Daniels in Detroit, MI.
+She defeated her by unanimous decision.

-In 2025, Claressa Shields and Papoose were spotted together at Hawaii fest after their relationship became public knowledge, with Shields expressing her love for Papoose.
+In 2025, Claressa Shields and Papoose were spotted together at Hawaii Fest, making their relationship public knowledge.